cristaloleg/awesome-manifesto/README.md

   - better organisation of credentials
 - [ ] each office should have global admin
   - different timezones are a bottleneck
+- [ ] ability to start/stop a job on CI
+  - waiting for an approval to make this action is a horrible bottleneck

 ### Space
 - [ ] engineers apart from non-engineers